-Semester What: When: Notes Seminar Orientation By the end of the 1st Quarter Announced at the orientation session for new enrollees Selection of Supervisors 1 Plan for Research Supervision (1st year) .
-Towards the end of the 2nd Quarter Prepared by the supervisor and submitted to the Academic Office Management Seminar Application Submitted to the Academic Office Confirmation of Seminar Supervisors Acceptance of the application of seminar supervisor is announced by the Academic Office Registration for MBA Research Seminar I Before Course Registration Periods Registered by the University 2 Begin research and data collection Registration for MBA Research Seminar II Before Course Registration Periods Registered by the University 3 Work in Progress Seminar Presentation By the end of the 1st Quarter Details are decided by the supervisor and announced at the beginning of every semester Plan for Research Supervision (2nd year) Toward the end of the 2nd Quarter Prepared by the supervisor and submitted to the Academic Office Registration for MBA Research Seminar III Before Course Registration Periods Registered by the University 4 Summary Submission Within 1 month of the start of the semester Academic Office Research Project Submission and Examination Refer to p.
-78-93 for details Academic Office
+Semester What: When: Notes Seminar Orientation By the end of the 1st Quarter Announced at the orientation session for new enrollees 1 Selection of Supervisors ı Plan for Research Supervision (1st year) Towards the end of the 2nd Quarter Prepared by the supervisor based on the research plan of, and consultation with the student,and submitted to the Academic Office Registration for MBA Research Seminar I Before Course Registration Periods Registered by the University 2 Begin research and data collection Registration for MBA Research Seminar II Before Course Registration Periods Registered by the University 3 Work in Progress Seminar Presentation Wednesday of the 2nd Quarter exam period.
+Details are decided by the supervisor and announced at the beginning of every semester Plan for Research Supervision (2nd year) By the end of the first month of the semester.
+Prepared by the supervisor based on the research plan of, and consultation with the student,and submitted to the Academic Office Registration for MBA Research Seminar III Before Course Registration Periods Registered by the University 4 Summary Submission Within 1 month of the start of the semester Academic Office Research Project Submission and Examination Refer to p.
+80-95 for details Academic Office